kumu/docs/getting-started/introduction.md

 ### Cluster

 Clustering is a powerful way to connect elements based on data stored in the profile.
 To learn more, read our [Clustering Guide](/guides/clustering.html).
-To activate clustering, click the cluster button and then choose the attribute you want to cluster by.
+To activate clustering, click the cluster button and then choose the field you want to cluster by.
 You can then choose to permanently save a cluster by clicking "save" or remove the cluster by clicking "cancel."
 If you refresh the page any unsaved clusters will be removed.

 ### Decorate (<i class="fa fa-tint"></i>)